Developing a Comprehensive Emergency Action Plan

 Procedures for Identifying a Media Contact Person

 A reporter may contact your organization in an emergency to get information.
-Addressing the press is imperative, and you should discern one person in your organization as the contact for media inquiries.
+Addressing the press is imperative, so you should appoint one person in your organization as the contact for media inquiries.

 Instructions on How to Train New Staff

-New staff must be familiar with the emergency exits in case of an emergency.
-Furthermore, they should identify multiple doors in case one is inaccessible due to a particular crisis.
+New staff must be familiar with the emergency exits in emergencies.
 For example, if there was a chemical spill, staff should be trained to stay away from the exits closest to the area and find another means of evacuating the building safely.

 How to Put an Emergency Action Plan to the Test

-Since emergencies in the workplace will occur, safety and health managers should ensure that every worker is prepared to respond accordingly.
-Follow these simple ways to inculcate the practice of an emergency action plan in an organization:
+Since emergencies in the workplace will occur, health and safety managers should ensure that every worker is prepared to respond accordingly.
+Follow these simple ways to integrate the practice of an emergency action plan in your organization:

 How to Put an Emergency Action Plan to the Test